amanpatel9516/Commodities-price-prediction/README.md

 # Supervised Learning Projects 🤖

 ## 📌 Overview
-This repository contains my implementation of various Supervised Learning algorithms using Python.
+This repository contains my implementation of various Supervised Learning algorithms using Python and sklearn library which retrives the things from the models and help to perform calculations and all algorithms..

 ## 📂 Models Included
 | File Name | Algorithm | Description |